A history of meditation and mindfulness

 When viewed from a history of science perspective, many of the strengths and weaknesses in contemporary meditation research are visible in previous ‘waves’.
 I acknowledge the Western-centric nature of this account.
 Some potentially important research originating outside of America and Britain, remains to be fully reviewed.
 But a clear conclusion from this brief summary is that if we don’t pay attention to reliable science from the past, we risk repeating the same mistakes and also missing important findings from earlier work.

-(Based on an excerpt of a paper prepared for the ERC BodyCapital conference scheduled for October 2020).
+(Based on a history of meditation paper prepared for the ERC BodyCapital conference October 2020).

 Stephen C. Berkwitz, Buddhism in World Cultures (ABC-CLIO, 2006).